 Years later, I look at how far the said industry has come because a certain individual chose to dare.
-I’m amazed to see the number of young acts who were inspired by this individual and started living out their own dreams because she showed them it was possible.
-Youths did not need to depend on the government or any multinational company for a job.
+I’m amazed to see the number of young acts inspired by this individual and started living out their own dreams because she showed them it was possible.
+She showed youths that they did not need to depend on the government or any multinational company for a job.
 It was possible to be your own boss.
 It was possible to be an entrepreneur and run businesses that our parents before us didn’t remotely think could be a source of income in our economy.

 When I look back, it doesn’t matter to me how much this individual has in the bank.
-She is a success to me because she did not only impact her community but immensely changed the trajectory and direction in which not only lives have been uplifted but reintroduced a new wave of fashion.
+She is a success to me for two reasons.
+Firstly, she positively impacted her community as a pacesetter.
+And secondly, she immensely changed the trajectory of the lives of many fashion designers.
+Most importantly, she reintroduced a new wave of fashion.
 She gave life to cultural heritage which mostly the older generation celebrated in yesteryears.
 If the “Togho” is celebrated the way it is today, by the younger generation who parade in it with pride, embracing their ethnicity and their roots, by showcasing this traditional regale with a modern twist to it- it is in part thanks to this trailblazer.
 While she may or may not have amassed material wealth, she most definitely is a success.